 - 1. The Director of the Oklahoma Department of Civil Emergency Management; - 2.
 The Commissioner of Public Safety; - 3.
 The Adjutant General; - 4.
 The Commissioner of Health; - 5.
-The President Commissioner of the Board State Department of Agriculture, Food, and Forestry; - 6.
+The President of the Board of Agriculture; - 6.
 The Director of the Department of Human Services; - 7.
 The Director of the Department of Transportation; and - 8.
-The Director of the Oklahoma Water Resources Board; - 9.
-The State Fire Marshal; and - 10.
-The Department of Environmental Quality, who shall serve without additional compensation. - B. The Council shall advise the Governor and the Director on all matters pertaining to civil defense emergency management.

-- C. 1.
+The Director of the Oklahoma Water Resources Board, who shall serve without additional compensation. - B. The Council shall advise the Governor and the Director on all matters pertaining to civil defense emergency management. - C. 1.
 There is hereby created the State Hazard Mitigation

-Team, composed of the administrative heads of the following agencies or their designees:
+Team, composed of the administrative heads of the following agencies

+or their designees:

 - a.
 Oklahoma Department of Civil Emergency Management, who shall serve as the Team Coordinator,

 - b.
 Oklahoma Water Resources Board,

 - c.
 Oklahoma Climatological Survey,

 - d.
 Oklahoma Conservation Commission,

 - e.
 Oklahoma Corporation Commission,

 - f.
 Oklahoma Department of Commerce,

 - g.
 Oklahoma Department of Environmental Quality,

 - h.
 Oklahoma Department of Human Services,

 - i.
 Oklahoma Department of Health,

 - j.
 Oklahoma Department of Transportation,

 - k.
-Oklahoma Department of Agriculture, Food, and Forestry or Secretary of the Oklahoma Department of Agriculture, Food, and Forestry,

-- 1. Oklahoma Department of Wildlife Conservation,

-- m.
-Oklahoma Historical Society, and

-- n.
-Oklahoma Insurance Commission,

-- o.
-Association of County Commissioners of Oklahoma,

-- p.
-Oklahoma Municipal League,

-- q.
-State Fire Marshal,

-- r.
-Oklahoma Department of Labor, and

-- s.
-Oklahoma Sheriff's Association.

-- 2. Depending on the circumstances, the Team Coordinator may request participation of the heads of any other state agencies as deemed appropriate.

-- 3. The Team Coordinator shall also request that a representative of the United States Army Corps of Engineers be appointed by the administrative head of the Tulsa District to participate on the Team.

-- 4. The Team Coordinator shall also request a representative of the U.S. Department of Housing and Urban Development be appointed by the administrative head of the Oklahoma City office to participate on the team. - 5.
-The State Hazard Mitigation Team will meet as determined by the Team Coordinator to review and recommend updates to the State Comprehensive Hazard All-hazard Mitigation Plan, and shall have those additional responsibilities as provided by the Team Coordinator, including, but not limited to, the review and recommendation for loan and grant application under the Oklahoma Flood Hazard Mitigation Program. - SECTION 8.
+Oklahoma Department of Agriculture, Food, and Forestry or Secretary of the Department of Agriculture, Food, and Forestry, - 1.
+Oklahoma Department of Wildlife Conservation, - m.
+Oklahoma Historical Society, and - n.
+Oklahoma Insurance Commission, - o.
+Association of County Commissioners of Oklahoma, and - p.
+Oklahoma Municipal League. - 2.
+Depending on the circumstances, the Team Coordinator may request participation of the heads of any other state agencies as deemed appropriate. - 3.
+The Team Coordinator shall also request that a representative of the United States Army Corps of Engineers be appointed by the administrative head of the Tulsa District to participate on the Team. - 4.
+The Team Coordinator shall also request a representative of the U.S. Department of Housing and Urban Development be appointed by the administrative head of the Oklahoma City office to participate on the team. - 5.
+The State Hazard Mitigation Team will meet as determined by the Team Coordinator to review and recommend updates to the State Comprehensive Hazard All-hazard Mitigation Plan, and shall have those additional responsibilities as provided by the Team Coordinator, including but not limited to the review and recommendation for loan and grant application under the Oklahoma Flood Hazard Mitigation Program. - SECTION 8.
 AMENDATORY 63 O.S.
 2001, Section 683.8, is amended to read as follows: